 Ironically, their coffers are overflowing with money from corporate interests.

-SAM is led by long-time prohibitionist Kevin Sabet.
+Long-time prohibitionist Kevin Sabet leads SAM.
 Sabet held a position in the Obama Administration.
-While the Obama Administration produced the Ogden and Cole Memos which protected the legalized medical and adult-use state markets, Sabet loves to tout his Obama credentials.
+While the Obama Administration produced the Ogden and Cole Memos, which protected the legalized medical and adult-use state markets, Sabet loves to tout his Obama credentials.

 SAM did not respond to requests for an interview.